Weergors WR 67

 Entree weergors 2

-'Peace and rest is my Lust'
+'Peace and Quiet are my Pleasure'

 Time to play!